williammetcalf/twitch-firebase/README.md

 - The request should fail, look at the error message in the network tab, if it says
   - `There is no configuration corresponding to the provided identifier.` > In the firebase console, click "Authentication" > "Get Started" > Try logging in again
   - `IAM Service Account Credentials API has not been used in project xxxx before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/iamcredentials.googleapis.com/overview?project=xxxxx then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.;` > Follow the link in the message and enable the api > Wait a few minutes (might take like, 30 minutes even)
-- Yay! you should finally be done and the app should be running
+- Yay! you should finally be done and the app should be running and functional